Why Some Personal Injury Cases Go to Trial

 Posted on Thursday, November 10th, 2022 at 3:56 pm

 However, some plaintiffs choose to take their cases to trial if they believe they are entitled to more money than the defendant is willing to offer.
 Negotiating with insurance companies is often challenging.
 Insurers want to avoid significant payouts.
-During the insurance claim, they will likely try to minimize the case’s value and offer a low amount of money.
+During the insurance claim, they will likely try to minimize the case’s value and offer little money.

 The most common reasons personal injury cases go to trial are:

 - The defense attorney believes they can win the case

 - Opposing parties disagree on who is liable for the accident

 - The defendant doesn’t want to settle because they believe the plaintiff’s demands are too high

 - The insurance company wants to avoid setting a precedent for the type of issue involved in the case